 In science, energy is the ability to do work or heat objects.
 It is a scalar physical quantity, which means it has magnitude, but no direction.
 Energy is conserved, which means it can change from one form to another, but isn’t created or destroyed.
 There are many different types of energy, such as kinetic energy, potential energy, light, sound, and nuclear energy.

 The term “energy” comes from the Greek word energeia or from the French words enmeaning in and ergon which means work.
-The usual unit of energy is the joule (J), where 1 J = 1kg⋅m2⋅s−2.
+The SI unit of energy is the joule (J), where 1 J = 1kg⋅m2⋅s−2.
 Other units include the kilowatt-hour (kW-h), British thermal unit (BTU), calorie (c), kilocalorie (C), electron-volt (EV), erg, and foot-pound (ft-lb).